Nissan Caravan: First generation (E20, E21, E22); (1973)

-The second generation was essentially a cosmetic update with no major mechanical changes.
-The model code changed to E20.
+The second generation Homy was a rebadged Caravan sold through Nissan Prince Stores beginning in January 1976; there were no mechanical differences between the two.

-Third generation (E23; 1980)
+Second generation (E23; 1980)

 The third generation Nissan Urvan/Caravan, the E23 series, was introduced in August 1980.
 As before, the Homy, sold through Prince dealerships, was its twin model, set apart by a different grille.
 The Cabstar and Homer shared much of the bodywork, with the main differences being the frontal treatment and a small side window mounted in the front doors of the Caravan/Homy.
 Engines were all carryover four-cylinders, ranging from the J16 and H20 pushrod items, via the overhead cam Z20S, and an upgraded SD22 diesel.
 The van versions were now designed to allow access to the loading area from the passenger compartment.
 Radial tires were optional.
 The diesel also benefitted from a new five-speed manual gearbox, while the new luxury GL version offered an optional "Nissanmatic" automatic transmission as well as power steering, comfortable rotating rear seats and air conditioning.
 In July 1981, a luxurious SGL "Silk Road" version was added.

 At the 1981 Tokyo Motor Show, two concept Caravans designed to provide limousine-like accommodation for businessmen were shown, the Royal and Elgrand Royal Line.
 The Elgrand name was to be adopted for a series of luxurious minivans, beginning in 1997.
 In May 1982, the Caravan underwent a minor facelift, losing the ventilation window in the front doors, receiving a new dashboard and a new five-bearing SD23 diesel engine replacing the previous SD22.
 Radial tires became standard for all but the cheapest versions.
 For more power, coach versions also became available with the turbocharged LD20T diesel.
 The luxurious "Silk Road" version, with seven captain seats, was only available with the LD20T.
 This engine passed the 1982 emissions standards for diesel cars.
 To meet the 1981 emissions standards for petrol cars, coach versions replaced the H20 engine with the new carbureted Z18S and 105 PS Z20S.

 In April 1983, there was another light facelift, with SGL and GL versions receiving a new look with four square headlights.
 An LWB DX ten-seater version was also added.
 In January 1985, six and nine-passenger van versions were added.
 Diesel versions received improved pre-heating systems and safety equipment was improved.
 Manual petrol versions were now all five-speed units.
 An eight-seater "SGL Silk Road Limited" also joined the lineup in May.
-In September 1986, the E23 was replaced by the fourth generation E24.
+In September 1986, the E23 was replaced by the third generation E24.